pantheon-systems/documentation/source/partials/create-new-site-new-dash.md

   </Alert>

-1. If this site is to be part of a Professional Workspace, select a Workspace from **Choose an Organization for the Site**.
+1. If this site is to be part of a Professional Workspace, select a Workspace from **Choose a Workspace for the Site**.

 1. Click **Continue**.
 It can take several minutes to create a new site on Pantheon.